MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/spatial-data-services-module-examples/geodata-api/load-multiple-boundaries-geodata-example.md

 ---
 title: "Load Multiple Boundaries GeoData Example | Microsoft Docs"
-description: Provides a code example that shows how to request multiple location boundaries and render them on a map. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: An example demonstrating how to request multiple location boundaries and render them on a map. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""